Ranajoy01/Map_5_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_1/readme.md

 ### :zap: Analysis of the plot
 #### :rocket: We can observe different operating regions in the plot (due to different terminal voltage)
-:warning: Here Vsb is zero (positive Vsb causes threshold voltage shift)
+:warning: Here Vsb is zero (positive Vsb causes threshold voltage shift).

 :warning: Vth signifies the Vgs value at which strong inversion occurs.

 :warning: Here drift current is considered which is due to potential difference.

-:warning: Vt0,&gamma;,
+:warning: Vt0 , &gamma; ,  &lambda; are technology model parameters.

 ![vth_1](images/vth_1.png)